armujahid/.NETgRPCDemo/README.md

 2.  **Server Streaming RPC**: The client sends a single request to the server and gets a stream of responses back.
 3.  **Client Streaming RPC**: The client sends a stream of requests to the server and gets a single response back.
 4.  **Bidirectional Streaming RPC**: The client sends a stream of requests to the server and gets a stream of responses back.
 The client and server can read and write messages independently.
+5.  **Configurable Retries**: The client is configured with a global retry policy to automatically retry failed calls (e.g., on `Unavailable` status code) for all RPC methods.

 ## How to Run